What to take

 - Drink bottle – 1–2 litre capacity

 - Eating and cooking utensils – knife, fork, spoon, plate, cup, pot/pan/billy, cleaning kit, tea towel.
-Gas cookers are in huts – you do not need to take gas.
+Check individual huts for what cooking facilities and lighting are provided.

 - Matches or lighter in waterproof container